Frequently Asked Questions

-IF YOU DID NOT TIMELY MAKE YOUR OBJECTION, YOU WERE DEEMED TO HAVE WAIVED ALL OBJECTIONS AND WILL NOT BE ENTITLED TO SPEAK AT THE FAIRNESS HEARING.
+IF YOU DID NOT TIMELY MAKE YOUR OBJECTION, YOU WERE DEEMED TO HAVE WAIVED ALL OBJECTIONS AND WERE NOT BE ENTITLED TO SPEAK AT THE FAIRNESS HEARING.

-If you delivered a timely Objection, and complied with these instructions, you may appear at the Fairness Hearing, either in person or through personal counsel hired at your expense, to object to the fairness, reasonableness, or adequacy of the Settlement, or to the award of attorneys’ fees, expenses, or service award.
-You are not required, however, to appear.
+If you delivered a timely Objection, and complied with these instructions, you may have appeared at the Fairness Hearing, either in person or through personal counsel hired at your expense, to object to the fairness, reasonableness, or adequacy of the Settlement, or to the award of attorneys’ fees, expenses, or service award.
+You were not required, however, to appear.

-If you or your attorney intend to make an appearance at the Fairness Hearing, you must have also delivered, according to the above procedures, no later than May 2, 2013, a Notice of Intention to Appear.
-Alternatively, you may have stated in your Objection that you intend to appear and speak at the Fairness Hearing.
+If you or your attorney intended to make an appearance at the Fairness Hearing, you must have also delivered, according to the above procedures, no later than May 2, 2013, a Notice of Intention to Appear.
+Alternatively, you may have stated in your Objection that you intended to appear and speak at the Fairness Hearing.

 Objecting is simply telling the Court that you don’t like something about the Settlement.
 You could have objected only if you stayed in the Settlement Class.
 Excluding yourself is telling the Court that you don’t want to be part of the Settlement Class.
 If you excluded yourself, you had no basis to object because the Settlement no longer affects you.

-At that hearing, the Court will be available to hear any objections and arguments concerning the fairness of the Settlement.
+At that hearing, the Court was available to hear any objections and arguments concerning the fairness of the Settlement.

-You may attend, but you do not have to.
-As described above in Section 15, you may speak at the Fairness Hearing only if (a) you timely served and filed an Objection, and (b) followed the procedures set forth in Section 15 above for notifying the Court and the parties that you intend to speak at the Fairness Hearing.
+You may have attended, but you did not have to.
+As described above in Section 15, you may have spoken at the Fairness Hearing only if (a) you timely served and filed an Objection, and (b) followed the procedures set forth in Section 15 above for notifying the Court and the parties that you intended to speak at the Fairness Hearing.

-If you have requested exclusion from the Settlement, however, you may not speak at the Fairness Hearing.
+If you have requested exclusion from the Settlement, however, you could not speak at the Fairness Hearing.

-To see a copy of the Settlement Agreement (which defines capitalized terms used in the Notice and provides a brief summary of what has happened in the Action), the Court’s Preliminary Approval Order, Class Counsel’s application for attorneys’ fees and costs, and the operative complaint filed in the Action, please visit the Court Documents page.
+To see a copy of the Settlement Agreement (which defines capitalized terms used in the Notice and provides a brief summary of what has happened in the Action), the Court’s Preliminary Approval Order, Class Counsel’s application for attorneys’ fees and costs, the operative complaint filed in the Action, and the Court’s Order Granting Motion for Final Approval of Settlement Agreement, please visit the Court Documents page.
 Alternatively, you may contact the Settlement Administrator at: